-Noah K is a composer and saxophonist from Topanga, CA who blends the dark energy of free jazz with Romantic lyricism in new realms of tonality.
-His music has been performed by the New Jersey Symphony, Orchestra 2001, JACK quartet, PRISM quartet, So Percussion, and the American Modern Ensemble, among others.
-He co-leads the indie pop band Dollshot and is currently collaborating with screenwriter Hampton Fancher (Blade Runner, Blade Runner 2049) on Salvation, an opera trilogy.
-As an improviser, Noah has performed and/or recorded with Joe Morris, Anthony Coleman, David Tronzo, Peter Erskine, Alan Pasqua, Rinde Eckert, Mat Maneri and Joe Maneri, among others.
-The Noah Kaplan Quartet has recorded two albums for HatHut Records, Descendants (2011) and Cluster Swerve (2017).
+Noah K is a composer, saxophonist and record producer from Topanga Canyon, CA. His music has been performed by the New Jersey Symphony Orchestra, JACK Quartet, SO Percussion, and others, in venues including Le Poisson Rouge, National Sawdust, Seiji Ozawa Hall, and The Stone.
+He leads the band Dollshot whose second album Lalande was released in 2019 and is currently developing an opera, Salvation, with screenwriter Hampton Fancher for which Fancher wrote the story and libretto.
+As a saxophonist, K has performed or recorded with Anthony Coleman, David Tronzo, Peter Erskine, Alan Pasqua, Rinde Eckert, Joe Morris, Mat Maneri and Joe Maneri, among others.
+The Noah Kaplan Quartet has recorded three albums for HatHut Records, Descendants (2011), Cluster Swerve (2017) and Out Of The Hole (2020).

-Noah is currently a Naumburg and Mark Nelson doctoral fellow at Princeton University.
-He graduated from the New England Conservatory in 2006 with a B.M. with Honors in Jazz Performance, and received an M.F.A. in Music Composition from Princeton in 2015.
-He was recipient of a Tanglewood Composition Fellowship in 2016.
-In 2017, his work Forest Through Forest was premiered by the New Jersey Symphony Orchestra through the Edward T. Cone Institute.
+K received the Harold W. Dodds Honorific Fellowship at Princeton University (2018-19) where he was previously a Naumburg and Mark Nelson doctoral fellow.
+He graduated from the New England Conservatory (2006) with a B.M. with Honors in Jazz Performance.
+In 2015 he received an M.F.A. in Music Composition from Princeton University.
+He has received fellowships from Tanglewood and the New Jersey Symphony Orchestra.

 Articles by Noah K: